The ton quartet

 The first instance in Tests of the top four scoring centuries in an innings - and, by a strange quirk, of the top four coming close to breaking the record for the first wicket.
-Wasim Jaffer and Dinesh Karthik added 175 on day one of the second Test against Bangladesh in Dhaka before Karthik retired hurt with cramps.
+Wasim Jaffer and Dinesh Karthik added 175 on day one of the second Test against Bangladesh, in Dhaka, before Karthik retired hurt with cramps.
 Then at 281, still without the loss of a wicket, Jaffer was also taken off with cramps, and Rahul Dravid and Sachin Tendulkar batted till stumps for 326 for 0.
 On day two Dravid fell, India's first wicket, when they needed six runs to break the opening-stand record of 413 set by Pankaj Roy and Vinoo Mankad.
 Karthik returned to get his maiden century.

 Early in his Test career, Robert Croft, who was born in Morriston, Wales, today, looked the part.
 On his first tour, in 1996-97, he took 18 wickets in four Tests in Zimbabwe and New Zealand, including a match-winning hand in Christchurch.
-But in 1997, Australian batsmen, Greg Blewett excepted, nullified him completely, and Glenn McGrath reduced his once-useful lower-order batting to a quivering mess.
+But in 1997, Australia's batsmen, Greg Blewett excepted, nullified him completely, and Glenn McGrath reduced his once-useful lower-order batting to a quivering mess.
 Croft returned to save a Test with the bat against South Africa at Old Trafford in 1998, and helped win the series in Sri Lanka in 2000-01.
 But he slipped down the pecking order after deciding not to tour India in 2001-02, and never really regained the selectors' confidence.

 Who said Devon Malcolm sprayed it all over the place?
 At The Oval on this day he had a storming one-day international debut as England beat New Zealand by six wickets and took the Texaco Trophy on run rate.
 Malcolm's figures - 11-5-19-2, in an otherwise high-scoring game, included 28 consecutive scoreless deliveries to his old Derbyshire team-mate John Wright.
 Malcolm wasn't trusted at the best of times, though, let alone in the one-day arena, and he only played ten ODIs.

 An unsung hero is born.
 Rusi Surti made no Test centuries and took only one five-for, but he was a useful allrounder who played 26 Tests for India in the 1960s.
-He was an aggressive left-handed batsman who batted as high as No. 2 and as low as No. 10.
-His highest score was a tantalising 99 - when missed twice on 99 and then caught off Gary Bartlett - against New Zealand in Auckland in 1967-68.
+He was an aggressive left-hand batsman who batted as high as No. 2 and as low as No. 10.
+His highest score was a tantalising 99 - during which he was missed twice on 99 and then caught off Gary Bartlett - against New Zealand in Auckland in 1967-68.
 Surti flitted between medium pace and slow left-arm, and though he sometimes struggled to penetrate, he did take 5 for 74 against Australia in Adelaide in 1967-68.
 He died at the age of 76 in Mumbai after suffering a massive stroke.

 The first Australian team ever to visit England began their first match, against Surrey Gentlemen.
 The Australian side were led by Charles Lawrence, who had earlier played for both Surrey and Middlesex.
 Surrey won by an innings and 7 runs, or - as the Wisden Cricketers' Almanack of 1869 recorded it - "in one innings by 7 runs".